 "What's the frequency in replacing the resin? annually?"

 A. You don't need to replace the resin if it is functioning properly.
 You may need to add some quantity if the resin is lost during backwash.

 September 24, 2008

-Is there any effect if I put degassifier before and after the anion exchanger?
+Q. Is there any effect if I put degasifier before and after the anion exchanger?

-I often see some article that they put degassifier between cation exchanger and anion exchanger.
+I often see some article that they put degasifier between cation exchanger and anion exchanger.
 Because degasifier can reduce anion exchanger load to exchange the anion content in the water.